-The listed country subholding companies and their subsidiaries, pursuant to their own special framework of strengthened autonomy, may approve their own anti-corruption and/or anti-fraud policy applicable to said company and its subsidiaries to comply with the requirements applicable thereto due to its status as a listed company.
-In any event, said policies must be in accord with the principles set forth in this Policy and in the other environmental, social and corporate governance and regulatory compliance policies of the Governance and Sustainability System.
+Without prejudice to the provisions of the preceding paragraph, the listed country subholding companies and their subsidiaries, pursuant to their own special framework of strengthened autonomy, may approve their own anti-corruption or anti-fraud policy applicable to said company and its subsidiaries to comply with the requirements applicable thereto due to its status as a listed company.
+In any event, such policy must be in accord with the principles set forth in this Policy and in the other environmental, social, and corporate governance and regulatory compliance policies of the Governance and Sustainability System and must be communicated to the Company's Compliance Unit through the channels implemented for these purposes.

-The country subholding and head of business companies may also adopt policies and rules that develop and adapt the principles contained in this Policy to the particular nature of each jurisdiction or business, reporting them to the Company's Compliance Unit.
-Members of the management team and professionals of the Group who are also subject to other policies, rules or principles, whether applicable to a particular industry or deriving from the national laws of the countries in which they carry out their activities, shall also be bound thereby.
-Appropriate coordination shall be established in order to ensure that such policies, rules or principles are consistent with the principles set out in this Policy.
+The country subholding and head of business companies may also adopt policies, rules and principles that adapt and develop the provisions of this Policy in accordance with the particular nature of each territory, country or business, reporting them to the Company's Compliance Unit through the channels established for these purposes.

+Members of the management bodies and professionals of the Company and of the other companies of the Group who are also subject to other policies, rules or principles, whether applicable to a particular industry or deriving from the domestic laws of the territories or countries in which said companies do business, shall also be bound thereby, and the corresponding measures of coordination shall be established in order for said policies, rules or principles to be consistent with those set forth in this Policy.

-Furthermore, all persons acting as representatives of the Group at companies and entities not belonging thereto shall comply with the provisions of this Policy and shall promote, to the extent possible, the enforcement of its principles at the companies and entities at which they represent the Group.
+Furthermore, all persons acting as representatives of the Company and of the other companies of the Group at companies and entities not belonging thereto shall comply with the provisions of this Policy and shall promote, to the extent possible, the enforcement of the principles hereof at said companies and entities.